Udoka-AM/stakezone/d.md

 5. Settlement (Post-Gameweek)

-- Once all matches are complete and FPL points finalized, the oracle triggers settlement
+- Once all matches are complete and FPL points finalised, the oracle triggers settlement
 - Smart contract calculates final rankings and percentiles
-- Rewards are automatically distributed to winners' wallets based on tiered structure
+- Rewards are automatically distributed to winners' wallets based on a tiered structure
 - Results are permanently recorded on-chain

 ### Pool Variations